 True Grit isn’t just the name of a John Wayne classic, it’s the name of one of the most intriguing gravel bikes on the market.
-While all gravel bikes promise excellent straight line speed, a low bottom bracket, and oodles of tire clearance, few bikes offer the unique package of the True Grit gravel bike.
+While all gravel bikes promise excellent straight-line speed, a low bottom bracket, and oodles of tire clearance, few bikes offer the unique package of the True Grit gravel bike.
 Thanks to its unique 30mm leaf spring suspension fork, the Lauf True Grit Weekend Warrior gravel bike promises to be one of the best choices for anyone looking to quickly cover ground on a fast gravel bike in comfort and control.

-Lauf Cycling started their carbon fiber frame with one main desire: make the fastest gravel bike possible.
+Lauf Cycling started its carbon fiber frame with one main desire: make the fastest gravel bike possible.
 As such, the frameset uses a long top tube, slack 70.5º head angle with low stack and short stem, all in the name of straight-line stability.
 The frame fits up to a 700 x 45c tire front and rear (40c max with a front derailleur), no small feat considering the relatively short 425mm chainstays.
-Other neat features include a threaded bottom bracket for greater reliability, three bottle cage mounts as well as a bento box mount on the top tube, and built in bottle opener where there would normally be a front derailleur.
-The frame uses 12x142mm axle at the rear.
+Other neat features include a threaded bottom bracket for greater reliability, three bottle cage mounts as well as a bento box mount on the top tube, and a built-in bottle opener where there would normally be a front derailleur.
+The frame uses a 12x142mm axle at the rear.
 Despite meeting the ISO standard for mountain bike frames, the True Grit frame weighs in at just 1070g for a frame with hardware.

 Overall, the bike is more capable than most other gravel bikes for the sheer reason of having a touch of suspension where other bikes are lacking.
 The leaf spring fork really does make a difference.
 The bike shouldn’t just be reduced to it’s trick suspension however, as it’s geometry and performance positions the bike as one of the fastest choices in the gravel bike market today.